iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 <img src="4_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 4 reviews"/>
 </p>

+> Well it's because it's good to have something to let you know about the spread of the covid 19 OK OK I'll let you know has it gotten better or worse As far as I think<br> :date: __2021-05-31 13:56:53__

 > Good app i relly have fun but laggy<br> :date: __2021-05-28 19:33:44__

 > Today is 2/24, the last scan was on 1/24.
 Leave it to the government to create a useless app.
 Once the problem was fixed, it's working good now!<br> :date: __2021-04-28 22:16:18__